technomancy/bussard/spoilers/characters.md

 ## Yueh

 Source of where the portal tech was discovered.
-Runs two portals (Bohk and Delta Pavonis) and has two portals (Kowlu and Wolf 1481) run by Lalande, which is a point of tension.
+Runs two portals (Bohk and Delta Pavonis) and has one portal (Yueh/Kowlu) run by Lalande, which is a point of tension.

 * [ ] Yueh Prime
 * [ ] Da Kau Station
 * [ ] Bata Beng (Kowlu)
 * [ ] Sim Roen (Kowlu)
 * [ ] Packsi (Delta Pavonis)
-* [ ] Steele Station (Wolf 1481)

 The portal to Delta Pavonis is secretly a multiportal; it can take you to other locations if you have proper access.